unicode-org/cldr-json/UPDATING.md

 ### Publishing

-1. Create the file `local-config.sh`, make it executable, and set `VERSION` appropriately; for example, `VERSION="44.0.0-ALPHA2"`.
-2. Run the script `cldr-generate-zip.sh` to generate zipfiles under `dist/`; their names will include `VERSION`, for example: `cldr-44.0.0-ALPHA2-json-full.zip`.
+1. Run the script `cldr-generate-zip.sh` to generate zipfiles under `dist/`; their names will include `VERSION`, for example: `cldr-44.0.0-ALPHA2-json-full.zip`.
 3. Create a release tag matching VERSION in this repository.
 Create a GitHub release, use other [releases](https://github.com/unicode-org/cldr-json/releases) as a guide.
 4. Update the npm packages.
 Each sub-subdirectory of `cldr-json/cldr-json` is a separate npm package.
 The following script will preview
 (dry run) publishing to npm under the `beta` tag.
 Check the version carefully!